 2016: Formation of the Climate Solutions Caucus.
 In February 2016, Reps.
 Carlos Curbelo (R-Fla.) and Ted Deutch (D-Fla.) launched the bipartisan Climate Solutions Caucus in the House of Representatives.
 The caucus describes its mission as educating members on “economically-viable options to reduce climate risk and protect our nation’s economy, security, infrastructure, agriculture, water supply and public safety.”
 The caucus has been adding dozens of members in Republican-Democratic pairs.

 2018: Tax credits and carbon pricing.
-In February 2018, Congress enacted a two-year budget deal which extended and expanded key financial incentives for investments in several advanced low-carbon technologies.
-The budget deal included a bipartisan proposal to reform and extend the Sections 45Q tax credit to boost carbon capture.
-In addition, the first Republican-led carbon pricing proposal and bipartisan carbon pricing proposals were introduced in nearly eight years.
+In February 2018, Congress enacted a two-year budget deal that extended and expanded key financial incentives for investments in several advanced low-carbon technologies.
+The budget deal included a bipartisan proposal to reform and extend the Section 45Q tax credit to boost carbon capture.
+In addition, the first Republican-led carbon pricing proposal and bipartisan carbon pricing proposals in nearly eight years were introduced.

 - The introduction of a Green New Deal resolution in the House and the Senate.

-- The formation of a Select Committee on the Climate Crisis in the House, which is tasked with coming up with policy recommendations to address climate change.
+- The formation of a Select Committee on the Climate Crisis in the House, which released a majority staff report containing policy recommendations to address climate change.

 - The formation of a bipartisan Climate Solutions Caucus in the Senate.